 Day 1 – Exploring Saikeri

 We meet up with the crew in Karen for an early lunch and food shopping.
 We weren’t going far, but the plan is to arrive by 4pm to pitch the tents and enjoy the views before dark.
 Well, some folks get delayed picking up camping gear last minute.
-We grab tissue, lots of water bottles and a few food tins at Naivas and spend 30 minutes arranging the additional luggage across the bikes.
+We grab tissue, lots of water and a few food tins at Naivas and spend 30 minutes arranging the additional luggage across all bikes.

 Off we go, but soon our watchful sweeper waves us down: A bag is about to fall and we fix it with some extra bungee cords.
 Teke teke through Kerarapon Road and Kibiko forest to the new Ngong Suswa tarmac road, where we pick up a few kgs of Mbuzi Choma at Muturi Roastman (we had pre-ordered).